yast/yast-devtools/README.md

 Tools that helps with mass changes to all yast modules repositories living in yast organization like checkout all modules, do maintenance branch or run script for all of them.

+### doc\_tools
+Tools used to generate yast2 documentation, partly obsolete and is kept to be used as base for new document tool.
+It make sense only for developer who is interested in generating new documentation.